Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

 We can use this to show that also $i_*$ is injective.
 Denote by $u$ the natural open inclusion $\mathcal U_\sigma \to X_\Delta$.
 Now the transverse Cartesian square

 tells us that $j_* = u^*i_*$, and hence the injectivity of $i_*$ follows from that of $j_*$. \end{proof}

 We record an immediate corollary.

 \begin{cor} Let $i: Z \to X_\Delta$ be a closed equivariant embedding to a smooth toric variety $X_\Delta$, i.e., $Z$ is a closed subvariety that is a union of orbits.
-Now the induced proper pushforward map $i_*: B_*^T(Z) \to B_*^T(X_\Delta)$ is injective. \end{cor} \begin{proof} We proceed by induction on the number of orbits in $Z$, case 0 being trivial.
+Then the induced proper pushforward map $i_*: B_*^T(Z) \to B_*^T(X_\Delta)$ is injective. \end{cor} \begin{proof} We proceed by induction on the number of orbits in $Z$, case 0 being trivial.
 Let $O$ be a minimal orbit in $Z$.
 As $Z$ is closed inside $X_\Delta$, we see that $O$ is a minimal orbit inside $X_\Delta$ as well; denote by $U$ and $V$ the open complements of $O$ in $X_\Delta$ and $Z$ respectively.
-The previous lemma yields us the diagram
+By the previous lemma, the diagram

-where the rightmost vertical map is injective by induction.
-Thus the claim follows as a simple application of 5-lemma. \end{proof}
+has exact rows.
+By induction the rightmost vertical map is an injection.
+It then follows from diagram chasing that the middle vertical map is an injection as well. \end{proof}

 We can use the Lemma \fref{EquivInj} to arrive at the following decomposition result.
 Suppose we have a nonsingular toric variety $X_\Delta$.
-We can remove all the cones from $\Delta$ one by one by choosing an arbitrary maximal cone and removing its interior.
-By the previous result, at each step we have the short exact sequence
+We can remove all the cones from $\Delta$ one by one by choosing an arbitrary maximal cone and removing its interior from the fan.
+By the previous result, at each step we have a short exact sequence

-where $B_*^T(O_\sigma)$ is isomorphic to shifted copy of $B^*_T / (\xi'_1,...,\xi'_r)$, where $\xi'_j$ are the first Chern classes of the line bundles corresponding to linear forms orthogonal to $\sigma$.
+where $B_*^T(O_\sigma)$ is isomorphic to shifted copy of $B^*_T / (\xi'_1,...,\xi'_r)$, where $\xi'_j$ are the first Chern classes of character line bundles corresponding to a $\Zb$-basis of characters in $M$ orthogonal to $\sigma$.
 (For more details, see the Section \fref{LinearLines} following this section).

-This is very much in line of the structural results obtained in \cite{FS} for Chow groups of toric varieties.
-We can define a map
+This is very much in line with the structural results obtained in \cite{FS} for Chow groups of toric varieties.
+Denoting by $V_\sigma$ the orbit closure corresponding to the cone $\sigma$, we can define a $B^*_T$-linear map